Colin Cooper

 Colin Terence Cooper (born 28 February 1967) is an English football manager and former professional footballer.

 As a player, he was a defender who notably played in the Premier League for Nottingham Forest and Middlesbrough.
 He played over 500 league appearances combined for both clubs.
 He also played in the Football League for both Millwall and Sunderland.
 He was capped twice by England, having previously earned eight games at U21 level.

 Following retirement, he moved into coaching and worked in the Middlesbrough academy, later progressing into the first team before taking charge on a temporary basis in 2009.
 He later moving to Bradford City as assistant manager and then in 2013 becoming manager of Hartlepool United.
-In 2016 he joined the coaching staff of the England U21 setup under former team mate Gareth Southgate.
+In 2016 he joined the coaching staff of the England U21 setup under former teammate Gareth Southgate.

 Playing career

 He played as a centre back, but was equally useful at full-back.
 He spent the first seven years of his professional career contracted to Middlesbrough, making 188 league appearances and scoring six league goals in the process.
 During this time, he helped Middlesbrough through liquidation in 1986.

 In the summer of 1991, he was transferred to Division Two side Millwall for the sum of £300,000 spending two successful seasons at The Den.

 After impressing several big name clubs, he decided to move to Nottingham Forest in 1993 for £1,700,000.
 It was at Forest where Colin arguably played the best football of his career, his form earning him two England caps in 1995 against Sweden and Brazil.

 After experiencing the joys of two promotions and the heart-break of a relegation, "Super Coops" was re-purchased by his first club, Middlesbrough, in a £2,500,000 deal.
 Many people questioned the signing of the stalwart from Nottingham Forest, but Colin proved to many people that he was more than capable of playing Premier League football.
 He maintained a consistent level of play throughout the seven years that he spent with Middlesbrough, and could always be relied upon to do a job.
 He almost gave up the game in 2002 after his son, Finlay, died in an accident at the family home just hours after their victory over Manchester United in the FA Cup.
 In 2003–04, he spent some time on loan with Sunderland.
 Cooper was part of Middlesbrough's 2004 League Cup-winning team.
 Despite not making the squad for the final he appeared in the earlier rounds.

 In 2005, Cooper was awarded a one-year contract extension, which saw him play at the age of 39.
 His final season with Middlesbrough, 2005–06, saw Boro reach the 2006 UEFA Cup Final.
 However, he made just one appearance all campaign, coming on as a late substitute on the last day of the season against Fulham.